 - Be necessary: before giving feedback, it is important to understand if it is necessary.
 Does what the person did affect the result negatively?
 Or is it just a different way of doing what needs to be done?
 Sometimes we give feedback on something because it was done in a different way than we expected, but it didn’t necessarily generate bad results.
 If the result was achieved with the same time, in an acceptable way, we need to accept these different ways of doing things and obtaining the results.

-- At the time: it is important to give feedback as close as possible to the moment when the situation you want to give feedback about happened.
+- At the moment: it is important to give feedback as close as possible to the moment when the situation you want to give feedback about happened.
 In this way, the details about what happened and the motivations that led people to act the way they did will be fresh in everyone’s memory.

 - Transparency: feedback has to be transparent, there can be no hidden or unspoken aspects, as long as they are relevant to that feedback.